phalcon/documentation/docs/cache.md

 Using the proxy classes allows you to follow [PSR-16][psr-16] and use it with any other package that needs that interface.

 Each Cache component contains a supplied Cache adapter which in turn is responsible for all operations.

 ### `get` - `getMultiple`
 To get data from the cache you need to call the `get()` method with a key and a default value.
-If the key exists, or it has not been expired, the data stored in it will be returned.
+If the key exists, or it has not expired, the data stored in it will be returned.
 Alternatively the passed `defaultValue` will be returned (default `null`).

 ```php
 $value = $cache->get('my-key');